Railway involved in Quebec derailment files for bankruptcy

-WILMINGTON, Del (Reuters) - Montreal, Maine & Atlantic Ltd, the railway involved in last month’s deadly derailment in Lac-Megantic, Quebec, filed for Chapter 11 bankruptcy protection on Wednesday, saying the move would enable the company to preserve the value of its assets.
+WILMINGTON, Del, Aug 7 (Reuters) - Montreal, Maine & Atlantic Ltd, the railway involved in last month’s deadly derailment in Lac-Megantic, Quebec, filed for Chapter 11 bankruptcy protection on Wednesday, saying the move would enable the company to preserve the value of its assets.

 The railway said it lost much of its freight business following the Quebec derailment and explosion on July 6, which killed 47 and devastated downtown Lac-Megantic.